 Soprano Kathleen Farrar Buccleugh, described as “purely lovely” and “delightfully touching” by The Tuscaloosa News and praised for her “light, pure tone” and “totally natural” comedic acting by artsBHAM.com, is an accomplished young artist with a performance history reflecting her versatility in opera, oratorio, musical theatre and recital repertoire.

-In May, Ms. Buccleugh made her debut with Atlanta's Alliance Theatre, in conjunction with the Atlanta Symphony Orchestra, in her first production of Candide.
+In May, she made her debut with Atlanta's Alliance Theatre, in conjunction with the Atlanta Symphony Orchestra, in her first production of Candide.
 She spent the remainder of her summer traveling and performing in Switzerland and Italy.

 In 2017, Ms. Buccleugh made her Mobile Opera debut, returning to the role of Despina.
 She spent summer 2017 in residence with Utah Festival Opera.
 There, she performed Lady Jane Seymour in Richard Rodgers' Rex, which was specially revised by lyricist Sheldon Harnick for the company’s production, and Isabel (Mabel cover) in The Pirates of Penzance.
 Additionally, she won the 9th annual Michael Ballam Concorso Lirico International Opera Competition on July 25.